-When setting the option --collisions.check-junctions, collisions between vehicles on the same intersection are also checked by detecting overlap of the vehicles shapes.
+When setting the option --collision.check-junctions, collisions between vehicles on the same intersection are also checked by detecting overlap of the vehicles shapes.

 Junction collisions are never registered on junctions of type unregulated.